Life isn’t about finding yourself. Life is about creating yourself.

-The first is the travel memoir, My Pilgrim’s Heart, whose strapline is A woman’s journey through marriage and other foreign lands.
-I am who I am and I have come to realize that a book worth reading exposes its author – it has to!
+The first book I published is the travel memoir My Pilgrim’s Heart, whose strapline is A woman’s journey through marriage and other foreign lands.
+I am who I am and I have come to realise that a book worth reading exposes its author – it has to!
 If you think you can write and remain hidden you are kidding yourself.
 A masked writer cannot connect with her readers.
 This is why writing is an act of courage.
 This is why when people say I was brave to walk from Rome to Albania I smile a Mona Lisa smile and say ‘publishing a book was much braver’.

 I loved writing My Pilgrim’s Heart.
 For 1500 kms and beyond I walked with a pen and small notebook within easy reach of my hands in the pocket of my pants.
 I scribbled notes about everything, reached for the poetry in every landscape, every face, every tree and road and moment.
 Then I returned to Mullumbimby and rented a beautiful house atop a ridge, overlooking a long green valley that ran all the way to the sea.
 And there I wrote.
 Every single day for eight months I did nothing but write my journey into the book that became My Pilgrim’s Heart.

 When the travel manuscript was completed, well!
 I had a book, a whole book.
 I understood at a very deep layer of my being that this writing time, this total immersion in my creativity, was precious, irreplaceable time and so I decided to write my second book before I entered the world of form and industry that is publishing.
 A few months later I flew to New Zealand, to Golden Bay, where my book would be set, and perched in a friend’s sunny spare bedroom among the fields beside the Anatoki River, I wrote Hymn for the Wounded Man, the book I’d been wanting to write for 20 years.